 Care has been taken to ensure that the contents of this publication are accurate but Vertix Systems Ltd does not accept responsibility for errors or information that is found to be misleading.
-Suggestions for, or descriptions of the end us or application if products or methods of working are for information only and Vertix Systems Ltd accept no liability in respect thereof.
+Suggestions for, or descriptions of the end use or application of products or methods of working are for information only and Vertix Systems Ltd accept no liability in respect thereof.
 Before using Vertix Systems products the customer should satisfy themselves of their suitability.